AdaCore/training_material/courses/fundamentals_of_ada/020_declarations.rst

    Explanations

-   A. Underscores are not significant - you can place them wherever you want
+   A. Underscores are not significant - they can be anywhere (except first and last character, or next to another underscore)
    B. Must have digits on both sides of decimal
    C. Exponents must be integers
    D. Missing closing \#